Fantastic prices on houses in need of renovation in Moclinejo outside Malaga (towards Nerja)

 • Gym (including Zumba and spinning).

-• Sevens football field
+• Seven-a-side football pitch

-• Dance school There are shops in the village itself, such as bakery with daily fresh bread, pharmacy (there is also a surgeon's clinic around the corner), goldsmith shop, flower shop, small grocery store, Coviran (large Spanish grocery chain).
-On Fridays there is a market where you can buy vegetables, clothes, food, etc. The nearest larger shopping center is in Rincon (with about 10 cinemas etc.), 15 minutes by car.
-Also goes by bus.
+• Dance schoolThere are shops in the village itself, such as a bakery with daily fresh bread, a pharmacy (there is also a surgical clinic around the corner), a goldsmith's shop, a flower shop, a small grocery store, Coviran (a large Spanish grocery chain).
+On Fridays there is a market where you can buy vegetables, clothes, food, etc.Nearest major purchase town center Located in Rincon (with about 10 movie theaters etc.), 15 minutes by car.
+Also available by bus.

 • Buggy safari tours around the mountains